VictorHugoDS/PoiterRegister-WithMicroServices/README.md

 - When 4 points are register, the system will generate a report in JSON format in a directory named as the name of the user, a and the file named as the date of the registers.

+- After 4 poits, all registers will be invalid, because a user only can make 4 registers at a day;

 ### How to run the project ?